Upper and Lower Table Rock: Mixed woodland

-The mixed woodland region is a dense forest with many species of trees, located near the tops of the plateaus.
+The mixed woodland region is a dense forest with many species of trees, located near the tops of the mesas.
 The forest canopy shades the ground, resulting in a cooler temperature.
 The canopy also reduces the amount of water evaporation.
 California black oak, Douglas fir, Pacific madrone, incense cedar, and other plants grow in the mixed woodland.
 Shrubs such as Oregon grape, honeysuckle, blue elderberry, and Pacific poison oak also grow here.
 The soil in this area is mostly loam.

 Rodents such as the California ground squirrel, western gray squirrel, and dusky-footed woodrat live in this region.
 Birds such as grosbeaks, flycatchers, western tanagers, and lazuli buntings are common in the area.
 Nine species of warblers, three species of vireos, and two species of thrushes can also be found.
 The pileated woodpecker has been spotted rarely in large pine trees.

 Mounded prairie and vernal pools

-Vernal pool and mounded prairie on Lower Table Rock plateau.
+Vernal pool and mounded prairie on Lower Table Rock mesa.
 Mount McLoughlin can be seen in the background.

-The mounded prairie region is located on top of the plateaus, characterized by many species grasses and wildflowers around the vernal pools, with mounds of soil created by erosion.
+The mounded prairie region is located on top of the mesas, characterized by many species grasses and wildflowers around the vernal pools, with mounds of soil created by erosion.
 The dwarf woolly meadowfoam, a plant endemic to the Table Rocks, grows near these pools.
 They bloom for about ten days in April.
 When filled in the winter and early spring, the pools are also a known habitat for the vernal pool fairy shrimp (Branchinecta lynchi), a threatened species.

 Two types of amphibians are found in the mounded prairie region, typically around vernal pools.
 The Pacific tree frog lives in large numbers on the rocks, while tadpoles of the rarer western toad can be seen between March and May.
 Mammals such as California voles, Heermann's kangaroo rats, raccoons, and long-tailed weasels can also be found in this region.
 The western meadowlark and two species of sparrows are the most common types of birds that are seen in the area.
-Turkey vultures, rock wren, three species of hawks, and other birds patrol the cliffs on the sides of the plateaus.
+Turkey vultures, rock wren, three species of hawks, and other birds patrol the cliffs on the sides of the mesas.